Listen audio version

 If you’ve ever written a blog post before, then you’ve probably had stray commas and misspelled words that you somehow overlooked during your proofreading process.

-Grammatical errors in your blog post are one of the quickest ways a reader might stop reading your content and move on to something else.
-You can proofread for an hour or have someone do it for you, but the reality is you’re only human, and you will make even the silliest mistakes.
+Grammatical errors in your blog posts are one of the quickest ways to make a reader stop reading your content and move on to something (and somewhere) else.
+You can proofread for an hour, or even have someone do it for you, but the reality is that you’re only human, and you will make even the silliest mistakes.

-Like Harsh, I’m also a non-native English speaker, and that makes me particular with grammar and spelling when writing anything online.
-So when I came across a tool like Grammarly, I immediately decided to give it a go.
+Like Harsh, I’m also a non-native English speaker, and that makes me particularly cautious of grammar and spelling when writing anything in English.
+So when I came across Grammarly, I immediately decided to give it a go.

 Grammarly is an advanced, full-featured grammar and spell checker that integrates with almost anything you write online.

-For example, I’m typing this in WordPress at the moment, and as I type I would get underlines below text that have errors.
-To check what the they are, I just hover over them to see a description of the error.
-I can then click on this to view the suggested correction.
+For example, I’m typing this in WordPress, and as I type, I’m getting red lines below pieces of text that have perceived errors.
+To check what they are, I just hover over them with my mouse to see a description and a suggested correction.

 Is Grammarly 100% Accurate?

 When you first use this tool, it’s easy to think that you should accept all suggestions (especially if you are a non-native English writer).